 The School Re-opens

-The first Treetops Nursery opened in January 2007 in the pavilion on the Cumnor House Sports field.
-It opened with 7 full-time children and by July had grown to 30 children and received an ‘Outstanding’ grade from OFSTED.
+The first Cumnor House Nursery opened in January 2007 in the pavilion on the Cumnor House Sports field.
+It opened with 7 full-time children and by July had grown to 30 children and received an outstanding grade from OfSTED.

 The Nursery Relocates

-In February 2008, the Treetops Nursery relocated to the Bungalow on the sports field.
+In February 2008, the nursery relocated to the bungalow overlooking the sports field.
 This underwent a huge transformation from a residential bungalow to a nursery environment with enclosed garden.

-At this point in time, the School decided to double the nursery capacity and the Pavilion in South Croydon was upgraded, offering an additional 38 places.
+At this point in time, the school decided to double the nursery capacity and so upgraded the pavilion, offering an additional 38 places.